J0rgeSerran0/Ableton_Live_Manual_to_HTML_and_PDF/README.md

-# Ableton Live Online Manual to PDF
+# Ableton Live Online Manual to HTML & PDF
 .NET project to download and generate the Ableton Live online manual to PDF

 > This project is focused in the generation of the version 12 manual HTML & PDF of Ableton Live, but is valid to generate the HTML & PDF files for the manual of Ableton Live 11 too